jlfaucher/executor/incubator/ooRexxShell/readme.txt

 To be recognized, these commands must be the first word of the input line.

-bash: select the bash interpreter (if available : see interpreters).
 bt: display the backtrace of the last error (same as tb).
-cmd: select the cmd interpreter (if available : see interpreters).
 coloroff: deactivate the colors.
 coloron: activate the colors.
 debugoff: deactivate the full trace of the internals of ooRexxShell.
 debugon: activate the full trace of the internals of ooRexxShell.
 exit: exit ooRexxShell.
-hostemu: select the hostemu interpreter (if available : see interpreters).
-interpreters: list the interpreters that can be selected.
-oorexx: select the ooRexx interpreter.
 readlineoff: use the raw parse pull for the input.
 readlineon: delegate to the system readline (better support for history, tab completion).
 reload: exit the current session and start a new one, reloading all the packages/librairies.